Get Your First Term’s Tuition Covered

 - All applicants must work with an enrollment counselor to apply for the scholarship.
 Fill out the form on this page to start the process.

-- Applicants who were admitted to the program for a prior start term (whether or not they enrolled) are not eligible to apply for a Fall 2021 scholarship award
+- Applicants who were admitted to the program for a prior start term (whether or not they enrolled) are not eligible to apply for this scholarship award

 - Scholarships will be awarded by the end of February, with email notifications going out the week of Feb.
 28.